-From the statistics we showed earlier, you can see that creating a music streaming app may be pretty profitable.
-Now that we’ve discussed the features of your app, let’s find out what monetization models can be applied to it.
+From the statistics we showed earlier, you can see that a music streaming app may be rather profitable.
+Now that we’ve discussed the features for your app, let’s find out what monetization models can be applied to it.
 Most apps of this type rely on a mix of the following business models.

+First, you can provide users with basic features and charge them if they want additional functionality.
 For instance, Spotify Premium lets users listen to saved tracks offline, skip an unlimited number of tracks, and play any track in high quality.
 For this, users pay $9.99 per month.
-There’s also a Spotify Premium Family plan that lets up to five family members with the same address use their personal Premium accounts for only $14.99 per month.
+There’s also a Spotify Premium Family plan that lets up to five family members at the same address use their personal Premium accounts for only $14.99 per month.

-We won’t talk much about this business model since it’s the traditional way to monetize an app.
-If users don’t want to hear ads, they may upgrade to paid accounts.
-Below, you can see the revenue for Spotify and Pandora from advertisements and subscriptions.
+We won’t talk much about this business model, since it’s a traditional way to monetize a freemium app.
+While listening to free music streams, users may be exposed to small banner ads on their screens or audio ads between tracks.
+If users don’t want to see and hear ads, they may upgrade to paid accounts.
+Below, you can see the revenue that Spotify and Pandora get from advertisements and subscriptions.

 [Revenue for Spotify and Pandora from advertisements and subscriptions]

 Last year, Pandora received $76 million from its ticketing services.
 Enabling users to buy tickets may be profitable for both users and app owners.
 Users can buy tickets to the concerts of their favorite artists without leaving an app.
-Music app owners get a cut of ticket sales.
+App owners can get a cut of the ticket sales.